arczin/arczin/README.md

 ## Hello :)

-This is my public GitHub, where I push only final projects ;)
+This is my public GitHub, where I push only ready projects and their updates ;)

 <!--
 **arczin/arczin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.